Sohilphilip/Breast-Cancer-Prediction-Using-Deep-Learning/README.md

-# 🧠 Breast Cancer Detection Web App
+# 🧠 Breast Cancer Detection Using Deep Learning

 This is a **Flask-based deep learning web application** that detects breast cancer from histopathological images using a trained Convolutional Neural Network (CNN) model.